-For purposes of identifying the required and coordinated Pre-ETS being provided by staff, an SR is generated for services that are arranged, provided, and/or purchased for the student via the Workforce Reporting Accounting and Procurement System (WRAPS).

 Caseload-carrying staff members (or their support staff) must create service records within seven days of the provision of a required or coordinated Pre-ETS.
-For example, a TVRC meets with a high school student to discuss postsecondary options and the related actions needed to prepare for transitioning to postsecondary training.
-A case note is entered in RHW to document the counseling and guidance that occurred, and an SR is entered to document the specific Pre-ETS provided (that is, Counseling on Postsecondary Options).
+For example, a TVRC meets with a high school student to discuss postsecondary options and the related actions that are needed to prepare for transitioning to postsecondary training.
+A case note is entered in RHW to document the counseling and guidance that occurred, and an SR is entered to document the specific Pre-ETS provided (in this case, Counseling on Postsecondary Options).
+It is important to note that only a single SR per Pre-ETS category is needed each state fiscal quarter.

-For more information and examples of entering Pre-ETS SRs, see VRS-RHW Support Page, VR RHW Support Resources in the VR SharePoint team site.
+For more information and examples of entering Pre-ETS SRs, see the Pre-ETS Desk Aid.